dmodjeska/portfolio/README.md

 * [Detecting fraud in mobile app ad clicks](https://github.com/dmodjeska/talking_data) for a large Chinese big-data services company.
 Used machine learning with Apache Spark.
 For a Kaggle competition.
 (Python)

+* [Predict whether teachers' project proposals are accepted](https://github.com/dmodjeska/donors_choose) by the non-profit DonorsChoose.org.
+Used machine learning and text mining.
+For a Kaggle competition.
+(Python)

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
 With Dominic Murphy.
 (R and Python)

 * [Predicting Loan Defaults with Lending Club](https://github.com/dmodjeska/cs109a): Prediction of Lending Club loan defaults with machine learning.
 Kaggle data, project for a course on data science at Harvard University.
 With Andrew Greene.
 (Python)